zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -watch-namespace `<string>`

 Comma separated list of namespaces the Ingress Controller should watch for resources.
 By default the Ingress Controller watches all namespaces.
+Mutually exclusive with "watch-namespace-label".
+&nbsp;
+<a name="cmdoption-watch-namespace-label"></a>

+### -watch-namespace-label `<string>`

+Configures the Ingress Controller to watch only those namespaces with label foo=bar.
+By default the Ingress Controller watches all namespaces.
+Mutually exclusive with "watch-namespace".
+&nbsp;
+<a name="cmdoption-watch-secret-namespace"></a>

+### -watch-secret-namespace `<string>`

+Comma separated list of namespaces the Ingress Controller should watch for secrets.
+If this arg is not configured, the Ingress Controller watches the same namespaces for all resources.
+See "watch-namespace" and "watch-namespace-label".
 &nbsp;
 <a name="cmdoption-enable-prometheus-metrics"></a>